 It is a group of adults, mothers, fathers, grandparents, childminders or carers that come together with their children who are under the age of 5 in their community.
 Groups are managed, normally, by these adults who arrange the activities and mange the finances.
 Parent and Toddler Groups offer invaluable experiences for parents/carers and children.

-There are approximately one hundred and twenty toddler groups currently operating in the City of Newcastle upon Tyne.
+There are more than one hundred and twenty toddler groups currently operating in the City of Newcastle upon Tyne.
 Their role in child development and family support is often unrecognised and they are in some areas seriously under-funded.

 There are toddler groups in every area of the City, however they vary enormously in terms of size and resources.
 Some are large and some are very small.
 Some have dedicated volunteers, sometimes there are paid workers, but most consist simply of a group of parents getting together with their own children.
 Some are financially secure and others struggle.